ashleydavis/what-could-possibly-go-wrong-blog/_posts/2016-05-31-agile-game-development-with-scrum.markdown

 *How did the book come to be written?*

 The book was written during the first few years I became a trainer/consultant.
 It was based on the five years we applied Scrum: the lessons learned and the mistakes made.
 I also felt the need to translate much of what was written and defined in agile to the game development language.
 I developed my first game in 1976 and, after become a professional game developer in the mid-nineties.
 Starting in 1995, I was running projects.
 After suffering through a few death march crunches, I was ready to leave the industry around 2001.
-Then I found Mark CernyÔÇÖs article about the myths of game development, which defined a way of working that started with exploration and finished with strong planning based on what that exploration found.
+Then I found Mark Cerny's article about the myths of game development, which defined a way of working that started with exploration and finished with strong planning based on what that exploration found.
 I can say this is the start of that journey to finding better ways of working that allows making games to be fun as well.
 My ultimate goal is to help developers create those rare moments when they are fully engaged in making a game: enthusiastic with every ounce of energy focused on it and the team.

 *How long did you work in the industry before you discovered Scrum?*